A Game of Pool (The Twilight Zone, 1959): Closing narration

 Mr. Jesse Cardiff, who became a legend by beating one, but who has found out after his funeral that being the best of anything carries with it a special obligation to keep on proving it.
 Mr. Fats Brown, on the other hand, having relinquished the champion's mantle, has gone fishing.
 These are the ground rules in the Twilight Zone.

 Rod Serling then appears on camera to promote the next episode:

 We've had some performances of great depth on The Twilight Zone, and next week is no exception.
 A distinguished and incredibly talented young man lends us his services when Peter Falk stars in The Mirror.
 This is a story of a tyrant and his assassins, a shattered dream, and the death of a cause.
 Next week on The Twilight Zone, The Mirror.

-Remake with alternative ending
+Remake with alternate ending

 George Clayton Johnson's script originally featured an ending in which Jesse loses the game and yet finds himself still alive.
 Seeing this, Fats explains that he will die "as all second-raters die: you'll be buried and forgotten without me touching you.
 If you'd beaten me, you'd have lived forever."
 Fats disappears, while Jesse vows to keep practicing until he is good enough to face the champion again.

 The episode was remade in the 1980s version of The Twilight Zone.
 The remade version featured Esai Morales as Jesse Cardiff and Maury Chaykin as Fats Brown.
-This version used the original alternate ending that Johnson intended for the original 1961 version.
+This version used the original ending that Johnson had intended for the original 1961 version.